-Watchdog journalism traditionally gathers information about wrongdoings and delivers it to the public so the public can understand what happens.
-C84 uses watchdog journalism to understand market signals.
+Watchdogs traditionally gather information about wrongdoings and inform the public so the public can understand what happens.
+C84 uses watchdogs to understand market signals and security alerts.

 Watchdogs and CyberSecurity